 Another course was chocolate clam topped with carrots, parsley, radish, avocado mouse, black sesame and chili Serrano served with Blanc de Noir.

-Casa Piedra and Conchas de Piedra Contact Info:
+Casa de Piedra and Conchas de Piedra Contact Info:

 Phone from U.S.: